-167 Marlborough was designed by architect J. Pickering Putnam and built in 1878 by Hezekiah McLaughlin, builder, as the home of Mrs. Mary A. (Upham) Gordon, the widow of Dr. Charles Gordon, a physician.
+167 Marlborough was designed by architect J. Pickering Putnam and built in 1878 by Hezekiah McLaughlin, builder, as the home of Mary A. (Upham) Gordon, the widow of Dr. Charles Gordon, a physician.
 Prior to her husband’s death in March of 1872, they had lived at 109 Beacon.
 She subsequently lived at 71 Beacon and then 77 Beacon.
-She is shown as the owner of 167 Marlborough on the original building permit application, dated August 5, 1878, and as the owner on the 1883, 1888, 1898, and 1908 Bromley maps.
+She is shown as the owner of 167 Marlborough on the original building permit application, dated August 5, 1878.

-Jessie Sherman and Mabel Wilson continued to live at 167 Marlborough during the 1911-1912 winter season, but moved thereafter, probably abroad traveling together.
+Jessie Sherman and Mabel Wilson continued to live at 167 Marlborough during the 1911-1912 winter season, but were living elsewhere for the next five seasons, probably traveling abroad together.

 By the 1913-1914 winter season, 167 Marlborough was the home of William Bennett Munro and his wife, Caroline S. (Gorton) Munro.
 He was a political scientist and historian, author, and professor of municipal government at Harvard.
 They continued to live there during the 1916-1917 winter season, but moved soon thereafter to the Hotel Somerset.
 By 1920, they were living at 229 Marlborough.